-During this course, you will learn how to draw from direct observation, to use your imagination and to take photographs to develop your work, as well as occasionally working from secondary sources.
+Learn how to draw from direct observation, to use your imagination and to take photographs to develop your work, as well as working from secondary sources.

 You’ll be introduced to a range of media, processes and approaches, responding to historical and contemporary artists, and working in a range of forms - such as sculpture, painting, drawing, mixed-media, conceptual art, printing, textiles and graphics.